- US Online Poker

 PokerStars is the largest poker operator in the world.
 However, the site is polarizing among players.
 It’s known for having the slickest, most reliable software out there, good customer service, and a decent array of games.
 On the other hand, it often faces criticism for being stingy with its promotions and making moves that are unfriendly to professional players, such as charging a high rake on certain games and limiting multi-table play.

 With that said, its welcome package offer two choices to new players.
-The easier option for casual players to redeem requires only a $20 deposit.
-For this amount, you receive $30 in free play.
-Make sure to use promo code FREE30 to claim this bonus.
+The easier option for casual players to redeem requires playing one hand and get $50 free play.

 The alternative bonus is worth much more, but takes more work.
 Promotional code STARS600 will cause the site to match every dollar of your first three deposits, up to $600 total.
 However, be aware that there is a playthrough requirement for this bonus.
 You will have to contribute $3.60 in rake for every bonus dollar cleared.

 BetMGM Poker became the second online poker room in the state in March 2021.
 The debut put an end to the speculation about which brand would represent MGM in Michigan, since strategic partner Entain also owns partypoker.
 When it was all said and done, however, the use of the BetMGM brand allows for easier integration with the online casino and sportsbook of the same name.
 BetMGM is not a terribly big player in other markets, but Michigan may represent an opportunity for a fresh start for the company.

 BetMGM Poker has an extremely generous signup bonus for new players.
 Upon registration, you get $25 free.
 In addition, BetMGM will match your first deposit dollar-for-dollar up to $600.